CultureAsData-UIUC/is310-fall-2024/_materials/introducing_humanities_computing/07-intro-html.md

   </a>
 </figure>

 This code is in a language called JavaScript.
 This code is using a JavaScript library called jQuery, which is a library that makes it easier to write JavaScript.
-Unlike HTML or CSS, JavaScript is a `programming language` (the distinction is not crucial to know but can be helpful when learning about different DH methods).
+Unlike HTML or CSS, JavaScript is a `programming language` (the distinction is not crucial to know but can be helpful when learning about different Digital Humanities methods).
 At this point, most of the web is powered by JavaScript, so it is incredible powerful and ubiquitous.

 If you want to learn more about what exactly this code is doing, toggle the following section.
 Full disclosure some of this language and concepts are fairly advanced, so feel free to use Co-Pilot or ask the Instructors for help: